-Shot size basically means how big things are in the picture, and whether it mainly shows the setting, people in the setting, or details of faces and things.
-Most filmmakers use standard names for shot sizes.
-The main ones are described in the video; you can also download a printable PDF shot size chart (below).
+Shot size means how much of the scene is included in the picture, and whether it mainly shows the setting, people in the setting, or details of faces and things.

 It’s important to use different shot sizes in your movie.
 It’s a way of spelling things out, to make sure that people see exactly the things you want them to see.
 If you shoot everything in long shot (head to foot) people will probably miss details and expressions which would help them understand the story.